Thadika/sinahala-font-testing-page/README.md

-font-testing-page
+sinhala-font-testing-page
 =================

-Stable releases available for use at http://www.impallari.com/testing

-The Font Testing Page is a tool primarily intended for type designers and independent foundries to 'Drag and Drop' their work in progress into a browser.
+The Sinhala Font Testing Page (Beta) is a tool primarily intended for our internal font testing purposes.
+But is is can be used by type designers and independent foundries to 'Drag and Drop' their work in progress into a browser and test Sinhala fonts.
 It can also be used by art directors, graphic designers, teachers and students interested in seeing how a typeface works on the web.

-There is a short video demonstrating this tool, http://vimeo.com/40296571
+The testing texts for Sinhala script is not developed, properly, so the text samples are just public domain text for now.

 Operation is simple: